gradle/community/docs/events/hacktoberfest/2024/README.md

 ### Configuration Cache Compatibility in Plugins

 In the upcoming Gradle 9.0, we plan to recommend enabling the [Gradle Configuration Cache](https://docs.gradle.org/current/userguide/configuration_cache.html) by default.
-It will greatly speed up all aspects of Gradle by caching the Gradle build graph created during the configuration phase.
+It will greatly speed up all aspects of Gradle by caching the Gradle work graph created during the configuration phase.
 There have been compatibility issues in plugins, and some are yet to be discovered and fixed.
 Hence, we invite contributors to work on updating the plugin ecosystem,